MtnDewIt/Halo-Online-Tag-Names/README.md

 # Halo-Online-Tag-Names
 A collection of complete tag lists for various Halo Online and ElDewrito builds

-The main idea with these tag lists is to have an accurate and cohesive list of tag names for various different Halo Online builds.
-Due to the fact that Halo Online does not make use of tag names by default, most of the existing Halo Online builds lack proper tag names, and the builds that do often feature incomplete or inaccurate tag lists.
+The main idea behind these tag lists is to have an accurate and cohesive list of tag names for various Halo Online builds.
+Because Halo Online does not use tag names by default, most of the existing builds lack proper tag names, and the builds that do often feature incomplete or inaccurate tag lists.
 These lists have been carefully created by cross referencing tag names and tag data from various different halo builds in order to ensure that they are as accurate as possible

 ## How can I use these
 Currently there are only complete tag lists for the following Halo Online and ElDewrito builds: